Our team

 Katie Forsyth - Resettlement Programme: Education, Employment and Volunteer Coordinator

-Katie joined Asylum Welcome in January 2022, after completing a BA in German and Arabic at Oxford University in 2020.
-In the meantime she worked for the local charity KEEN, managing the Inclusive Oxfordshire project, which aims to make Oxfordshire fully accessible to disabled people.
+I joined Asylum Welcome in January 2022, after completing a BA in German and Arabic at Oxford University in 2020.
+In the meantime I worked for the local charity KEEN, managing the Inclusive Oxfordshire project, which aims to make Oxfordshire fully accessible to disabled people.

-She has also been volunteering for Jacari Oxford for 4 years, where she supports a local Iraqi family by providing English language tuition and support to integrate into the community.
-As part of her degree in Arabic, she spent a year living in Jordan, where she taught English to Syrian and Iraqi refugees and worked at a therapeutic ‘Kids Club’ in Amman.
+I have also been volunteering for Jacari Oxford for 4 years, where I supports a local Iraqi family by providing English language tuition and support to integrate into the community.
+As part of my degree in Arabic, I spent a year living in Jordan, where I taught English to Syrian and Iraqi refugees and worked at a therapeutic ‘Kids Club’ in Amman.

 Sarah Firth – Resettlement Programme: Families and Community Support Coordinator